Talk to Figma MCP server

 Prerequisites

-You'll need to install Bun before setting up the MCP server:
+You'll need to install Bun as a prerequisite:

 curl -fsSL https://bun.sh/install | bash

-The quickest way to get started is using the automated setup:
+The fastest way to get started is with the automated setup:

 bun setup

-This will install the MCP in your Cursor's active project.
+This command installs the MCP in your Cursor's active project.

 Manual Setup